-Upon successful completion of this Learning Outcome Guide, you will be able to demonstrate the ability to take and develop diagnostic radiographs of large and small animals in a manner which is safe for him/herself, the patient, clinic personnel and the public.
+Upon successful completion of this Learning Outcome Guide, you will be able to demonstrate the ability to take and develop diagnostic radiographs of large and small animals in a manner which is safe for you, the patient, clinic personnel and the public.

-- 1. Demonstrate and explain patient preparation and recovery procedures for diagnostic imaging labs. - 2.
+- 1. Demonstrate and explain patient preparation and recovery procedures for diagnostic imaging labs - 2.
 Identify and apply common radiology equipment and appropriate usage - 3.
 Demonstrate and follow safety procedures optimum for patient, clinic personnel and the public - 4.
-Demonstrate manual and automatic processing of radiographs - 5.
+Demonstrate manual and automatic processing of radiographic film - 5.
 Critique radiographs to identify areas for improvement - 6.
-Discuss and apply troubleshooting techniques for exposure and developing of radiographs to obtain diagnostic radiographs - Demonstrate positioning, restraint and setting the machine for equine, canine and feline patients necessary for routine diagnostic radiographs - 8.
-Demonstrate use of digital radiology - 9.
+Discuss and apply troubleshooting techniques for exposure and developing to obtain diagnostic radiographs - 7.
+Demonstrate positioning, restraint, and setting the machine for equine, canine, and feline patients necessary for routine diagnostic radiographs - 8.
+Demonstrate use of digital radiography - 9.
 Quality control and quality assurance

-Created by: Date:
+Created by: Christy Barlund Date: August 29, 2011 Signature:

-Signature:

-Approved by: Date:
+Approved by: Trisha Holubowich Date: Signature:

-Signature: